zimmski/tavor/doc/complete-example.md

 ## <a name="tavor-format-and-fuzzing"></a>Tavor format and fuzzing

 The following Tavor format, saved as [vending.tavor](/examples/complete/vending.tavor), defines a model of all possible valid states of the given state machine.
-Since this model should generate key-driven files, a set of keys and a key-driven format have to be defined.
+Since this model should generate keyword-driven files, a set of keys and a keyword-driven format have to be defined.

 The following keys will be used: